codelucas/codelucas.com/quotes/index.md

 > ...

-> Be one of the few that is clever enough to make money making music instead of pretending it doesn't matter.
+> Be one of the few that is clever enough to make money by making music instead of pretending it doesn't matter.

 > Be one of the few that has the guts to do something shocking.